peak/s5cmd/README.md

 ℹ️ Enable debug level logging for displaying retryable errors.

+### Integrity Verification
+`s5cmd` performs checksum validation for uploading files.
+The AWS SDK appends `Content-MD5` header for both standard and multipart uploads.
+If the checksum that S3 calculates does not match the `Content-MD5` provided, S3 will not store the object and instead will return an error message back to `s5cmd` with the error code `InvalidDigest`.
+If `s5cmd` receives an `InvalidDigest` error it will stop retrying and return with a non-success code.

 ## Using wildcards

 On some shells, like zsh, the `*` character gets treated as a file globbing